Seich/martianwabbit/src/_posts/2021-01-22-installing-flatcam-with-pyenv.md

 If you are on Ubuntu you can run `ubuntu_setup.sh` and should install pretty much everything you need.
-I did hit a snag though, for whatever reason if I tried installing the requirements, gdal would not compile and break.
+I did hit a snag though, for whatever reason if I tried installing the requirements, gdal would not compile.
 Turns out it comes down to it not finding the correct headers.
 You can get around it by installing it manually like this:

 ```
+sudo apt install libgdal-dev gdal-bin
 pip install gdal==3.0.4 --global-option=build_ext --global-option="-I/usr/include/gdal/"
 ```